johannes-titz/mimosa/README.md

 simply stick to the R packages book: <https://r-pkgs.org/> and follow the code style described here: <http://r-pkgs.had.co.nz/r.html#style>

+## Acknowledgements

+I want to sincerely thank Maria Reichert for writing a first scaffold for `mimosa` (see the initial commit).
+Further, I want to thank Markus Burkhardt, Karin Matko, Thomas Schäfer, Peter Sedlmeier, and Isabell Winkler for testing mimosa and giving helpful comments on the documentation.

 ## References

 <div id="refs" class="references">